datalad-handbook/book/docs/basics/101-125-summary.rst

   in a :gitcmd:`config` command.

-- The ``.gitattributes`` file is the only configuration file the :gitcmd:`config` command can not write to, because it has a different layout.
+- The ``.gitattributes`` file is the only configuration file the :gitcmd:`config` command cannot write to, because it has a different layout.
 However, run-procedures or the user can write simple rules into it that determine which files are annexed and which are stored in Git.